kawitt/growth-media-tech-project/content/growth-media-technology-project/task2/subtask6-bonus.md

 ***

 As mentioned in Subtask 3, valid date formats include `-` or `/`.
-Dates using `.` aren't interpreted by Sheets as a date, but rather text.
-Attempting to pass text to our `SUMIFS()` formula when the expected value is a valid date causes the function to fail.
+Dates using `.` aren't interpreted by Sheets as a valid date.
+Attempting to pass malformed dates to our `SUMIFS()` formula causes the function to fail.

-To ensure the dates used in the formula are valid, apply the [`SUBSTITUTE`](https://support.google.com/docs/answer/3094215?hl=en) function to replace `.` with `/`.
+To ensure the dates used in the formula are valid, we can insert into `SUMIFS()` a [`SUBSTITUTE`](https://support.google.com/docs/answer/3094215?hl=en) function to replace `.` with `/` before the formula uses the value as a date.

 Alternatively, we can accomplish the same thing using the[`REGEXREPLACE`](https://support.google.com/docs/answer/3098245) function: